ardeois/graphql-codegen-typescript-mock-data/README.md

 ### typesFile (`string`, defaultValue: `null`)

 Defines the file path containing all GraphQL types.
-This file can also be generated through graphql-codgen
+This file can also be generated through graphql-codegen

 ### useTypeImports(boolean, defaultValue: false)